Open today from 8:30am to 1:00pm.

 Last Updated on 01/17/2018.

-The Bristol Housing Authority (BHA) is not accepting Public Housing waiting list applications at this time.
+The Bristol Housing Authority (BHA) Public Housing waiting list is currently closed.
+It was last open for households who met the Elderly (62+) preference for one month from May until June, 2019.
 There is no notice of when this waiting list will reopen.

-As of 01/18/2019, it is not known if Bristol Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 04/30/2019, Bristol Housing Authority is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

 The following is a summary of the types of vouchers managed and the monthly costs of each: